 Lake Weston Elementary is cognizant of the importance of preparing students for transition from one school level to another.
 At the elementary level there is the transition from Pre-K to Kindergarten and from elementary school to middle school.
 In May of each school year, the Lake Weston Pre-K class tours the Kindergarten classrooms of Lake Weston Elementary.
 The objective of the tour is to provide students with an opportunity to interact with Kindergarten teachers and the Kindergarten classroom setting as they prepare to soon transition to the regular elementary school setting.
-When registering a child for Pre-Kindergarten and Kindergarten at Lake Weston Elementary, parents are provided and welcomed with the opportunity to schedule a visit to the Pre-Kindergarten and Kindergarten classrooms to observe teacher instruction, participate in classroom activities, and engage in a question and answer session with the highly qualified Pre-Kindergarten and Kindergarten teachers.
-Parents are also encouraged to bring their child to "Meet Your Teacher" during teacher preplanning week as well as participate in Kindergarten Open House during school-wide Open House occurring in September.
-Lake Weston also hosts the "First Day of School Event".
-During this event, parents are invited to visit their child's Kindergarten classroom and participate in a welcome activity.
-Shortly after the classroom visits, parents are invited to the welcome activity where Lake Weston staff members share information on resources available to parents and students.
+When registering a child for Pre-Kindergarten and Kindergarten at Lake Weston Elementary, parents are welcomed with the opportunity to schedule a visit to the Pre-Kindergarten and Kindergarten classrooms to observe teacher instruction, participate in classroom activities, and engage in a question and answer session with the highly qualified Pre-Kindergarten and Kindergarten teachers.
+Parents are also encouraged to bring their child to "Meet Your Teacher" during teacher pre-planning week as well as participate in Kindergarten Open House during the school-wide Open House occurring in September.
 Additionally, throughout the school year, 5th grade students are exposed to activities that prepare them for the transition to middle school.
 The students in 5th grade are departmentalized by subject area requiring them to switch classes for subject areas subjecting them to the transition between classes that will occur in middle school.
-Also, students are actively involved in the learning of AVID strategies helping them to be better students and learners inside and outside the classroom; AVID also builds relationships with feeder pattern schools.
-Finally, each spring, the school partners with the feeder school inviting the 6th grade administrators and deans to the school campus for an informal orientation.
+Finally, each spring, the school partners with the feeder school invite the 6th grade administrators and deans to the school campus for an informal orientation.
 After such orientation, students are then scheduled for visits at their feeder pattern middle school.